ece4078dev/ECE4078_Lab_2025/Week09-10/C2_marking.md

 │   ├── targets_manual_2.txt
 ```

 Similar to M3, there wil be penalties for collisions with markers or objects.
-Collisions in mapping for levels 1 and 2 does not apply a penalty, unless there is an excessive amount of collisions.
-Collision penalties apply for the entirety of level 3 during the autonomous run.
+In a mapping run, you are allowed a maximum of three penalties (collision or out-of-boundary).
+The third time a penalty happens that run is terminated and will not qualify for map marking.
+You must start at the origin (0, 0, 0).

 Your SLAM and object maps can be evaluated using [mapping_eval.py](../Week05-06/mapping_eval.py).
 If your estimation maps are not in the expected format and cannot be compared against a groundtruth map ([example groundtruth map](../Week07-08/M3_prac_map_full.txt)) by the evaluation script you will receive 0pt for arena mapping.